faithyeo2003/nus-lifehack/README.md

 details of usage of program

-The navigation bar at the homepage allows users to click on location, volunteers or beneficaries.
-Upon choosing location, users will be directed to a map that displays avaliable volunteering locations around them Clicking on volunteers will direct users to a page that requires them to select their preferred volunteer target group.
-Following that, they will be reccommended to avaliabble organisations around them which they can select and book the time and date they will volunteer. under beneficaries, the users are able to select the type of help they need and specify any requirements for their volunteer.
-User can use this platform to seek for volunteers by posting the details under this section.
+Our hack consists of a telegram bot to help making volunteering more convenient for both volunteers and beneficiaries.
+When users state that they are volunteers, the bot will respond with 4 target group options they can choose from, comprising of the elderly, children, disabled or others.
+Upon selecting their options, the bot will then direct them to avaliable volunteering locations around them.
+For users stating they are beneficiaries, they are able to to specify the type of help they require and the bot will direct suitable volunteers for them.